illousky/Voting_system/README.md

     http://localhost:8000/votoApp/censo/.
 You can change the port to any you put in the gunicorn configuration file.

     - For running both rpc-server and ws-server, you must run their clients too.
 If not, you won't have access to the system.
     -To run the clients, execute "python3 manage.py runserver 0.0.0.0:8001" on the directory you want to run.
 Of course, you can select the port you want to use.
     - Then access with the same URL mentioned before.

+FILE HIERARCHY:

+    - /VOTING_SYSTEM

+        - /P1-base:
+            - Main directory of the project.
+Source code.
+No additional technologies are used in this program, just python programming using Django Framework.

+        - /P1-rpc-server:
+            - Directory of the same program than P1-base.
+This one uses RPC as communication method.
+Same as before, Django Framework is used.

+        - /P1-rpc-client:
+            - Client of the RPC system, for consuming messages.

+        - /P1-ws-server:
+            - Directory with the same system, using Web Service standards for communication.
+            Same as both before, was implemented using Django Framework.

+        - /P1-ws-client:
+            - Client of the WS system.